-Appendix: The appendix of this coursebook includes a comprehensive materials list and a comprehensive English manual that will be used throughout the year.
-All the content in the English manual is also found in the lessons-having it in the appendix as well gives you an easy way to refer back to specific sections as needed.
+Appendix: The appendix of this coursebook includes a comprehensive materials list that will be used throughout the year.

 It is suggested that you use a planner to schedule your tasks for the week.
 You can use it to coordinate field trips, library time, and projects that need some advance preparation.
 Jot down notes about what worked well, what needs more attention, and what you'd like to save to work on at a later time.
 Your weekly planner can help you keep track of what you did each week.